 How To Get Around

-Hong Kong is a small city, easily navigated by taxi, train, ferry and foot.
+Hong Kong, China is a small city, easily navigated by taxi, train, ferry and foot.
 The MTR is HK’s subway system, and it’s cheap as chips and super efficient – you can travel from island east to west in around 25 minutes for roughly $1.50AUD.
 If you’re in HK more than a few days, you’re best off putting down the $8AUD (refundable) deposit for an Octopus card, an electronic stored value smart card that you load with cash for quick easy access to the trains.
 You can also swipe your Octopus instead of using cash or card at convenient stores.